 Private support is essential to ensure the NPHC Legacy Plaza becomes a reality.

-Please submit your contact information here.
+If you would like information on the grand opening of NPHC Legacy Plaza, please submit your contact information here.
 The Student Affairs Development team will contact you with further information regarding the NPHC Legacy Plaza.